siddharthchd/Deep-Learning-and-Neural-Networks/README.md

 # Deep-Learning-and-Neural-Networks
- Programming assignments from the coursera deep learning specialization by Andrew Ng, deeplearning.ai
+ Programming assignments - course 1 of 5 from the coursera deep learning specialization by Andrew Ng, deeplearning.ai